JoAlv06/parques-simulator/README.md

 ie. oneTwoOne, threeOneZero, zeroZeroFour
 The combinations that correspond to each helper can be found in the Parques Possible Moves - 4Combo.tsv file

+The same thing was done to shorten the code for the 3-piece move possibilities generator, which used 7 helper methods were used to reduce the selection options from 27 options to 10 options.
+Each one of the helper methods is named with the same convention as before.
+The combinations that correspond to each helper can be found in the